Medak

-Medak is a town in Medak district of the Indian state of Telangana.
+Medak, formerly known as Siddapuram, is a town in Medak district of the Indian state of Telangana.
 It is a municipality and the headquarters of Medak mandal in Medak revenue division.
-And There is a river named srujan which is big in length.

 Etymology and History

-Medak was originally named Methukudurgam or Methuku Seema (translated to grain in Telugu) due to the growth of rice here.
+Medak was originally named Methukudurgam (మెతుకుదుర్గం) or Methuku Seema (translated to grain in Telugu) due to the growth of rice here.

 Geography

 Medak is located at 18.03°N 78.27°E. It has an average elevation of 442 meters (1450 feet).